giovatennis/giovatennis.github.io/README.md

 2) Back End Project

 My first website using Front and Back-end design, programmed with HTML, CSS, Php and mySql database server.
 It is an university's website from the perspective of a student user.
 It starts with a log in page that requests a username and password (can create a user if you dont have an account yet), then several options are presented: You can view the classes you are enrolled in, and add/drop more courses.
-You can look at the instructors in the university and which courses they teach.
-All of this information is obtained from several queries from the database server which are shown instantly on the website.
+You can look at the instructors in the university and see which courses they teach.
+All this information is obtained from several queries from the database server which is shown instantly on the website.

 ![Wesleyan University - Personal - Microsoft​ Edge 11_17_2021 2_38_38 AM](https://user-images.githubusercontent.com/67833118/142166212-4ddeb238-8415-46c7-8c02-387035bc027a.png)
 ![Wesleyan University - Personal - Microsoft​ Edge 11_17_2021 2_38_47 AM](https://user-images.githubusercontent.com/67833118/142166221-65cc4d7b-5b92-4fca-91d9-b849837c1bbd.png)